-In order to correct other parameters (pH, content of salts, content of heavy metals) of industrial water before the release into environment, it was built a new treatment water facility.
+In order to correct other parameters, as pH, content of salts, content of heavy metals, of industrial water before the release into environment, it was built a new treatment water facility.
 This is located near old radioactive decontamination plant and it will treat industrial water after decontamination, using reverse osmosis technology.
-The new treatment facility is under commissioning license.
 For temporary storage of salts resulting from the treatment facility were built two new warehouses located not far from the landfill for solid contaminants.

-After closure, all the tailing ponds will be transformed in repositories, provided that the closure solution satisfies the regulatory safety requirements.
+After closure, all the tailing ponds will be transformed in repositories.